zed-industries/zed/docs/src/themes.md

 ## Selecting a Theme

-You can see what these are installed and preview them from the Theme Selector.
-You can open the Theme Selector from the command palette with "theme selector: Toggle" (bound to `cmd-k cmd-t` on macOS and `ctrl-k ctrl-t` on Linux).
-Selecting a theme by moving up and down will change the theme in real time and hitting enter will save it to your settings file.
+You can see what themes are installed and preview them via the Theme Selector, which you can open from the command palette with "theme selector: Toggle" (bound to `cmd-k cmd-t` on macOS and `ctrl-k ctrl-t` on Linux).

+Navigating through the theme list by moving up and down will change the theme in real time and hitting enter will save it to your settings file.

 ## Installing more Themes

-More themes are available from the Extensions page.
-You can open the Extensions page from the command palette with "zed: Extensions".
-Many popular themes have been ported to Zed, and if you're struggling to choose one, there's a third-party gallery hosted by https://zed-themes.com with visible previews for many of them.
+More themes are available from the Extensions page, which you can access via the command palette with "zed: Extensions" or the [Zed website](https://zed.dev/extensions).

+Many popular themes have been ported to Zed, and if you're struggling to choose one, visit [zed-themes.com](https://zed-themes.com), a third-party gallery with visible previews for many of them.

 ## Configuring a Theme